How Astable Multivibrator or Logic Gate Oscillator Circuit Works

 What else?
 Learn how it works.

-Block diagram Clock counter circuit
+Block diagram of clock counter or oscillator circuit

 How does Astable Multivibrator work